Midnight Records -255 – 263 W. 23rd Street, Chelsea NYC – shop closed 1984 – March 2004

 And another, this time by Hillary Chute published in the Village Voice on March 9 2004, titled Music reporting on the closing of the store, and interviewing J.D. about the store and its history.

-Have scoured the Internet looking for pictures of the store without success.
-Any help would be greatly appreciated.
+Long scoured the Internet looking for pictures of the store without success.
+Finally, an anonymous contributor finally located one, which is presented to you here.